igrmk/helsing/README.md

 Helsing
 =======

-This is a color theme for JetBrains products for working under the sunlight.
+This is a dark color theme for JetBrains products for working under the sunlight.
 It is designed to be visible even in enormously bright environment.

 Installation